Vorfight/articles_parser/README.md

     --sources OpenAlex Sciencedirect
 ```

+Add `--no-verbose` to hide detailed per-article output and only keep the search progress bars.

 Parameters can be combined as needed.
 The package can also be used as a library:

 ```python